Daedalus-code/cmangos-script/README.md

 * check logs          -  Show logs.
 (Realmd.log, Server.log)
 * quit                -  Exit the script.

 #### What's the purpose of this tool?
 This tool introduce helping functions and features for admins.
 #### How do you get it to work?
 ##### First time install
 git pull & copy mangos into /usr/local/bin and chmod +x it.
+You will be able to start 'mangos' from anywhere in terminal.

 edit server.cnf & server.txt
 edit inside mangos script at line 21: